Camp Go 2020 Holiday Camps Parent FAQs

 Q: How will a day at camp run?

 - Arrival: On arrival at camp, families should make their way to the welcome desk where they will be greeted by the Camp Manager.
 We ask that only one parent is present for drop-off and collection to minimise any possible transmission.
 Your child will have already been pre-allocated a group and the camp manager will guide your child over to their group’s base where the coaches who will be looking after your child all morning will be waiting for them.
-All participants will be given a paper wristband for their bubble which parents will need to attach to their child.
-If this breaks or falls off during the morning the coach will replace while wearing PPE.

 - During the morning: The children will complete all activities as a group and groups will not mix to ensure the risk of transmission is reduced.

 - Collection: At the end of the camp each group will return to their base and parents should make their way to the welcome desk where the Camp Manager will coordinate the dismissal of the children straight from their groups with the help of the Group Leaders.
 We ask that parents only drop their children off and pick their children up at their allocated time to ensure social distancing can be fully observed and that children are able to go straight to their groups at the start of camp and be collected straight from their groups at the end of camp.